 Now on the patch there is a small path, fenced on both sides that winds through the quarry yard (still working cleaning the stone?) on the south and the old quarry site on the north, either side is very rough ground full of buddliea and wild flowers and here I was suddenly confronted by huge numbers of hoverfly, I managed quite a few photos and each one is named, but there were many more I didn’t manage to capture or ID.

-A quick stop by the first bride looking out over what used to be prime wader ground revealed very little as it is too dry and over grown, but heading up the hill towards the farm buildings I stopped to look back and saw a huge flock of gulls approaching.
+A quick stop by the first bridge; looking out over what used to be prime wader ground.
+Revealed very little as it is too dry and over grown.
+But heading up the hill towards the farm buildings I stopped to look back and saw a huge flock of gulls approaching.
 I decided to sit on a dry patch of ground and watch their decent.

 |Common Darter (male)|